motu-tool/mOTUs/README.md

         --skip-pair-check
             Skip validation that forward and reverse read headers match.
             Use when reads are unsorted or contain singletons.

-        -db  PATH
-            Alternative path for the mOTUs marker gene database

 ```
 </details>